ASchneiderBR/htmlTextSlideshow/docs/lua-hotkeys.md

 - If `data/hotkeys.js` can’t be opened, log a warning in OBS (usually caused by read-only folders or antivirus locks).
 - If nothing happens when pressing a hotkey, confirm that the dock log shows “Shared current state…” and that the polling interval is running (500 ms by default).

+## Loop Behavior

+When the "Loop" checkbox is enabled in the dock UI (default: enabled):
+- Pressing "Next" on the last slide will jump back to the first slide automatically.
+- When disabled, pressing "Next" on the last slide has no effect (stays on the last slide).

 ## Future Enhancements